endymion1818/deliciousreverie/src/pages/post/encapsulation-vs-inheritance-frontend-development.md

 ---
-title: Encapsulation vs inheritance in web development
+title: Encapsulation vs inheritance in frontend development
 date: "2020-10-30T15:21:21+01:00"
 description: "This year has solidified my JavaScript knowledge, and I think I have also developed more of the holistic skills around the framework of tools and teams that surround me.
 But there's still a lot more I need to work on..."
 draft: false